It's Pat

 It's Pat is a 1994 American slapstick comedy film directed by Adam Bernstein and starring Julia Sweeney, Dave Foley, Charles Rocket, and Kathy Griffin.
-The film was based on the Saturday Night Live (SNL) character Pat, created by Sweeney, an androgynous misfit whose sex is never revealed.
-Dave Foley plays Pat's partner Chris, and Charles Rocket, another SNL alumnus, plays Pat's neighbor Kyle.
+The film was based on the Saturday Night Live (SNL) character Pat, created by Sweeney, an androgynous misfit whose gender is never revealed.
+Foley plays Pat's partner Chris, and Rocket, another SNL alumnus, plays Pat's neighbor Kyle.

-The film was released in only thirty-three theatres in three cities in the United States.
-It's Pat was critically panned by critics, and bombed at the box-office, only grossing $60,822 against its $8 million budget.
+The film was released in only 33 theatres in three cities in the United States.
+It's Pat was universally panned by critics, and bombed at the box office, only grossing $60,822 against its $8 million budget.

 Plot

 Pat Riley is a chubby, whiny, and obnoxious job-hopper of indeterminate gender who is searching for a steady foundation in life.
-Pat falls in love with Chris (whose sex is also unrevealed to the audience) and the two get engaged.
-Meanwhile, Pat's neighbor Kyle develops an unhealthy obsession with identifying Pat's sex, and begins stalking them.
-He sends a tape of Pat performing karaoke to a TV show called America's Creepiest People, bringing them to the attention of the band Ween, who feature Pat in one of their performances, playing the tuba.
-When Pat learns that Ween intended to only use them for one gig, Pat and Chris break up.
+Pat falls in love with Chris (whose gender is also unrevealed to the audience) and the two get engaged.
+Meanwhile, Pat's neighbor Kyle develops an unhealthy obsession with identifying Pat's gender and begins stalking them.
+He sends a tape of Pat performing karaoke to a television show called America's Creepiest People, bringing them to the attention of the band Ween, who feature Pat in one of their performances, playing the sousaphone.
+Pat and Chris break up when Pat learns that Ween intended only to use them for one gig.

-Kyle steals Pat's laptop containing their diary and tries to coerce them into revealing the computer's password, so he can access the files.
-When Pat only answers that it's a word in the dictionary, Kyle begins manually trying every word in a dictionary.
-He eventually succeeds with the password "zythum" (an Egyptian malt beer), and reads the diary, but doesn't find the answer to his question, and finally snaps.
+Kyle steals Pat's laptop containing their diary and tries to coerce them into revealing the computer's password so he can access the files.
+When Pat only answers that it's a word in the dictionary, Kyle begins manually trying every word.
+He eventually succeeds with the password "zythum" (an Egyptian malt beer) and reads the diary.
+However, he does not find the answer to his question and finally snaps.

-Meanwhile, a gang of thugs with the same goal begin harassing Pat, who becomes distraught over the thugs' androgynous nature.
+Meanwhile, a gang of thugs with the same goal begin harassing Pat, who becomes distraught over the thugs' use of the term "androgynous".
 Pat complains to Kathy, a friend who is a therapist and host of a radio talk show.
-When Pat gives acerbic reactions to call-in listeners, the station fires Kathy and replaces her with Pat.
+When Pat reacts acerbically to call-in listeners, the station fires Kathy and replaces her with Pat.